hdshea/stock_database/table_metaphor_notebook.md

 );
 ```

-The `start_date` of each entry will be `YYYY-MM-DD 00:00:01` for the
+The `start_date` of each entry will be `YYYY-MM-DD` for the date on
-date on which the definition was *first* relevant.
-The `end_date` will
+which the definition was *first* relevant.
+The `end_date` will be
-be `YYYY-MM-DD 00:00:01` for the date on which the definition was first
+`YYYY-MM-DD` for the date on which the definition was first ***not***
-***not*** relevant (i.e., one second after the date on which the
+relevant (i.e., one day after the date on which the definition was
-definition was *last* relevant).
-The `end_date` of all current and still
+*last* relevant).
+The `end_date` of all current and still active
-active definition entries will be set to `9999-12-31 23:59:59`.
+definition entries will be set to `9999-12-31`.
+Adherence to these
-Adherence to these standard will allow the use of syntax as shown below
+standard will allow the use of syntax as shown below for selecting
-for selecting entries relevant on a specific day, with the later example
+entries relevant on a specific day, with the later example selecting all
-selecting all of the current and still active entries.
+of the current and still active entries.

 ``` sql
 SELECT ...